jrroosevelt/VS2PCG/game_modes.md

 ** Mix Boss Battles with:** Terrain

+## Ultron Boss clarification
+The Ultron player has a Perfection pile for the game, which is exactly one copy of the Perfection Battleworld Domain.
+When Ultron has the game enter Perfection, the game will leave any other Domain it was in.
+When a defending main character gets wounded, the game will leave Perfection (it goes back to its Perfection pile).
+But if Ultron plays The Vault or Sokovia again, he can have the game enter Perfection again.

 ## Boss Battles Option: Boss vs. Boss
 For a truly gargantuan fight, two players can each choose a Boss and throw down in a **Boss vs. Boss** Battle!